 A single day simply will not do.
 You could spend an entire day rambling around the National Museum of American History alone.
 But if that’s all the time you have, say, on a business trip, make the most of your passenger-seat sightseeing.
 Uber, cab, or board a tour bus and take in the capital’s sites by night.

 A 48-hour itinerary will give you a good feel for the city and its two personalities, as an urban hometown and the nation’s capital.
 You’ll have time to explore a neighborhood, tour the Capitol, catch some live music, eat well at a beguiling hotspot or two, stroll the National Mall.

 But if you can do it, try for five.
-Five days, with proper planning, should allow you to hit the big three: the White House, U.S. Capitol, and the Supreme Court; tour the Washington Monument and memorials; visit the National Gallery of Art and a smattering of Smithsonians on the Mall, as well as an off-the-Mall museum or two, like the Phillips Collection in Dupont Circle and the Penn Quarter’s National Museum of Women in the Arts; shop in Georgetown and at CityCenter; attend a play at the Shakespeare Theatre or a ballet at the Kennedy Center; even bike along the Potomac River, all the way to Old Town Alexandria……or farther still to George Washington’s estate, Mount Vernon.
+Five days, with proper planning, should allow you to hit the big three: the White House, U.S. Capitol, and the Supreme Court; tour the Washington Monument and memorials; visit the National Gallery of Art, the US Holocaust Museum, and a smattering of Smithsonians on the Mall, including the National Museum of African American History and Culture, as well as an off-the-Mall museum or two, like the Phillips Collection in Dupont Circle and the Penn Quarter’s National Museum of Women in the Arts; shop in Georgetown and at CityCenter; attend a play at the Shakespeare Theatre or a ballet at the Kennedy Center; even bike along the Potomac River, all the way to Old Town Alexandria……or farther still to George Washington’s estate, Mount Vernon.

 Washington’s peak seasons directly correlate with three events: the National Cherry Blossom Festival, school schedules, and Congress’s calendar.
 Of the three, Congress’s agenda has the most impact.
 “Why?,” you ask.
 When Congress is in session, senators and representatives are here and so are the many who do business with them.
 Hotels are full, restaurants always booked, the streets and subways jammed.